comp423-23s/final-project-final-d5/forum.md

 ## Future Work

 ### New Feature Ideas:
+* **User Post Deletion**:
+  * Allow users to delete posts they _they_ created
+  * Likely will be a similar implementation to admin-only delete
+  * Display a delete button on a post only if the logged-in user is the creator of said post
 * **Post Sorting**:
   * Add categories or tags to post entities, allowing users to sort posts by topic